mcarey-solstice/deploy-concourse/README.md

 - Create a copy of the template `env` file and name it as `dev-env` or `[FOUNDATION]-env`
 -	Fill out the `[FOUNDATION]-env` file
+- Specify the credential manager you want to use with your concourse deployment
 -	Use blocks of IP's for all the static_ips in the `[FOUNDATION]-env` file, ex: 192.168.0.10-192.16.0.12
--	To deploy, execute `FOUNDATION=dev deploy.sh`, where `dev` is the name of the foundation
+-	To deploy, execute `FOUNDATION=dev ./scripts/deploy.sh`, where `dev` is the name of the foundation
--	To wipe the environment, execute `FOUNDATION=dev delete.sh`
+-	To wipe the environment, execute `FOUNDATION=dev ./scripts/delete.sh`

 Limitations:
 ------------

+- All configuration is currently for vSphere.
+Should be easy to swap them out to support the IaaS you need
 -	Currently doesn't allow setting multiple DNS Servers and since static IP's for all the components accessible by developers
 -	Hasn't enabled ssh access to bosh
 -	Tested on Mac :)